devlocalhost/pyspodl/README.md

 `python pyspodl -l ... -c /path/to/config.file`

 Or, check `python -h`

+## updating pyspodl
+When there's a new update, you can simply run `git pull` in the directory where you cloned pyspodl.

 # the config file
 Before you start using pyspodl, you need to fill out the config file.